Wu Fei (musician)

 Wu Fei (吴非, born May 12, 1977) is a virtuoso Chinese American composer, performer, and improviser from Beijing, China.
 She performs on the Chinese guzheng, an ancient zither with twenty-one strings, as well as sings.
-She currently resides in Nashville.
+Since 2015 she has lived in Nashville, Tennessee.
 Wu Fei has composed for a variety of musical genres, including choir, string quartet, chamber ensemble, Balinese gamelan, orchestral, film, and modern dance.

 Life

 Born in Beijing, Wu Fei studied at the China Conservatory of Music until 2000.
-She continued her education at Mills College where she earned a M.A. in Composition (2002–04).
+She continued her education at Mills College where she earned a M.A. in composition (2002–04).
 Her musical mission has been to extend the sonic experience of the traditional guzheng performance with twenty-first musical improvisational materials, techniques, and performances.
 As a participant in the downtown New York improvisation scene, she had many opportunities to explore genres with a myriad of like-minded musicians.
-She has teamed up with John Zorn, Fred Firth, Gyan Riley, Carla Kihlstedt, Billy Martin, The Wu-Force, and Abigail Washburn.
+She has teamed up with John Zorn, Fred Frith, Gyan Riley, Carla Kihlstedt, Billy Martin, The Wu-Force, and Abigail Washburn.

 Wu Fei has been a part of many notable venues and events.
 In October 2008, Wu Fei was the curator for The Stone (NYC).
 In October 2009, a music DVD "Shan Qi" was released (Ozella Music, Germany), filmed in the Italian Alps and highlighting Wu Fei and several outstanding European musicians, including Guo Yue, Giovanni Amighetti (also producer), Guido Ponzini, and Helge Andreas Norbakken.
 In March 2011, Wu Fei gave a live performance on guzheng and voice at the Hermès fashion show during Paris fashion week.
 For 2018–2019, Wu Fei is Composer-in-Residence for the Nashville, Tennessee ensemble, chatterbird.

 Wu Fei has toured and performed around the world.
 Highlight of her tours include performance at Forbidden City Concert Hall in Beijing, EXPO 2010 in Shanghai, North Sea Jazz Festival in the Netherlands, Vossajazz in Norway, Europalia Festival in Belgium, Madame Guitar Festival in Italy, and the Big Ears Festival in Tennessee.

 Musical collaborations

 Fred Frith (1949–)

 Fred Frith is an English multi-instrumentalist, composer, and improvisor, who taught Wu Fei at Mills College.
-Wu Fei appeared on Fred Frith's albums Eye to Ear II(2004), The Happy End Problem(2006), and Eye to Ear III(2010), as well as his soundtrack for the PBS documentary film Thirst.
+Wu Fei appeared on Fred Frith's albums Eye to Ear II (2004), The Happy End Problem (2006), and Eye to Ear III (2010), as well as his soundtrack for the PBS documentary film Thirst.